AdamYuan/SimpleNN/README.md

 # SimpleNN
-A simple neuron network implemented with pure c++, trained with ADAM optimizer, test with MNIST dataset (98.31% accuracy)
+A simple neural network implemented with pure c++, trained with ADAM optimizer, test with MNIST dataset (98.31% accuracy)

 ## Compile
 ```sh